Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Repeat operations

 Revision surgery is usually carried out for severe recurrence of the disease following the initial surgery.
-This is a longer and more extensive procedure that requires surgery to the affected joints.
-Skin graft may be necessary as the diseased skin following the recurrence is removed.
+This is a longer and more extensive procedure that requires surgery on the affected joints.
+A skin graft may be necessary as the diseased skin following the recurrence is removed.

 Joint fusion or amputation

-These procedures are rare and considered as the last stage operation.
-They are reserved for severe joint contracture and previously operated finger with severe recurrence of finger contracture.
+These procedures are rare and considered the last stage of operation.
+They are reserved for severe joint contracture and previously operated fingers with severe recurrence of finger contracture.

 Aftercare and Follow Up